Be ready to share stories that demonstrate the type of worker you are

 Your answers to behavioural interview questions should not exceed two minutes each.
 This may seem like a long time, but the seconds fly by when you're being descriptive; if you're not careful, you may find yourself narrating an odyssey for your interviewers.

 As you prepare potential answers before the interview, hone in on the most important elements of every situation.
-Everything else are details that would distract from your point and should be omitted.
+Anything else distracts from your point and should be omitted.

 Succeeding in a behavioural interview

 Will your CV get you the interview?
-Get a free CV critique and we'll tell you where you stand.
+Get a free CV review and we'll tell you where you stand.

 This article was updated in August 2020.
 It was originally written by Laura Slingo.